pyth-network/pyth-client-js/README.md

 In order to release a new version of this library and publish it to npm, follow these steps:
 1. Update `CHANGELOG.md` with a description of the changes in this version.
 2. Run `npm version <new version number>`.
 This command will update the version of the package, tag the branch in git, and push your changes to github.
-3. Once your change is merged into `main`, a github action will automatically publish a new version of the package to npm.
+3. Once your change is merged into `main`, create a release, and a github action will automatically publish a new version of the package to npm.